skip to content

 The Politics of Afterlives: Martyrdom and the Making of a Transnational Kurdish Political Community

-This project investigates the role that martyrdom plays in the ongoing Kurdish conflict.
+This project investigated the role that martyrdom plays in the ongoing Kurdish conflict.

 Being German, Becoming Muslim: Race, Religion, and Conversion